Test-Automation-Crash-Course-24-10-22/team_13/README.md

 Automated tests:

+ - Checking filtering laptops by the brand, price and availibility.
  - Checking sorting notebooks by price.
- - Checkin filtering laptops by the brand, price and availibility (negative test example).

 ## Executing the Tests
 Clone the repository.